aezarebski/epi-sim/ARCHITECTURE.md

 times there is the `TimeDelta` type.
 For quantities that vary across time the `Timed` type is a way to represent piecewise constant functions and there are several helper functions to query these objects.

+There is the 'TimeStamp' type class for things that have an absolute time associated with them.